bahrus/trans-render/README.md

 }
 ```

 This will search the template / dom fragment / matching target for all elements whose id or "part" attribute is "mySpecialElement".
 Only one element will get stamped for later use.
-In otherwords, stamping is only useful if you have exactly one element whose id or part is equal to "mySpecialElement."
+In other words, stamping is only useful if you have exactly one element whose id or part is equal to "mySpecialElement."

 ## Syntax summary